ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/11 GFG Maven,spring,spring boot, JDBC,jPA,Hibernate,Transaction/3 Spring.md

       - @Configuration indicates that the class is a source of bean definitions.
       - @ComponentScan tells Spring to scan the specified package for components (beans).
       - @Component is used to define beans.
       - @Autowired is used to indicate the points of injection.
+For eg: Notification Service Class requires SMSGateway. we have to specify it somewhere thats why we r using @Autowired.
+It is dependency on SMSGateway.
+If we dont use @Autowired we will get NULLPOINTEXCEPTION bcoz our SMSGateway is NULL

      - Spring's IoC container manages the lifecycle of beans and injects dependencies where needed, providing a clean separation of concerns and promoting loose coupling between components.
      - This makes the application more modular, easier to maintain, and testable.

 BENEFITS OF IOC AND DI IN SPRING BEAN :